TarheelGrad1998/gallery-card/README.md

 2. Add the card within the resources section (Config -> Lovelace Dashboards -> Resources)
     URL: /local/cards/gallery-card.js
     Type: Javascript Module
 3. Add the gallery card to your Lovelace configuration.
-Use of the editor is preferred, but the below example is if using the code example:
+Use of the viual editor is preferred, but the below example is if using the code editor:
     ```
     type: 'custom:gallery-card'
     entity: sensor.gallery_images